I’m a proud, middle-aged Okie who grew up with a solid foundation of science and politics. Recombinant DNA was dinnertime conversation at our house.

 I truly cherish the form of government founded in the American Revolution and the writing of the U.S. Constitution.
 Today I worry that many of those founding principles have been violated.

 America is supposed to be about individual liberty, but I believe power has been taken from the people.
-NOT by Obamacare, but rather by moneyed interests and corporate power corrupting our democratic processes.
+NOT by things like Obamacare, rather by law and order politics, moneyed interests and corporate power corrupting our democratic processes and therefore our individual freedoms.

 Mom made a gallant run for the U.S. Congress in 1970 when I was in the 7th grade.

-In the conservative 6th district of Oklahoma, Mamma got whooped, but we all hung on to the pride of her efforts and the awesome matches.
+In the conservative 6th district of Oklahoma, Mamma got whooped, but we all hung on to the pride of her efforts and these awesome matches.

 I was the only kid at my junior high school whose mom ran for the United States Congress, but I actually I had no real idea my mom was so unusual until I got to be an adult.
-After all, many of friend’s moms were also PhDs as well.
+After all, many of friends’ moms were also PhDs.
 With the university as the bulk of the town, Stillwater had lots of women PhDs.
 I grew up awfully naive about how unusual that was for the time period.

-Mom drug me along on many of her campaign outings.
-This experience by my mom’s side engendered a lifelong love of politics, but sadly, it also taught me that many politicians can indeed be sleazy crooks.
-I hate that fact but it is true and I am honest enough to say it outloud.
+When I was young, I frequently attended political events as a tag along with Mom.
+This all engendered a lifelong love of politics, but sadly, it also taught me that many politicians are sleazy, lying crooks out for their own interests, not ours.
+I hate to say that but it’s true and I am honest enough to say it outloud.
+The crooks are on both sides of the aisle.

-One of the first candidates I actively campaigned for, Oklahoma Governor David Hall, ended up convicted of bribery and extortion.
-OOOOPS!
+One of the first candidates I actively campaigned for, Oklahoma Governor David Hall, who served from 1971 to 1975, ended up convicted of bribery and extortion.

 I still remember the jingle he used.
 DAVID HALL FOR OKLAHOMA DAVID HAAAAAAAALLLLL!!!